Compositional Verification of Concurrency Using Past-Time Temporal Epistemic Logic: Program Model and Observations

 \paragraph{Observations and perfect recall.} A key modelling choice for epistemic logic is what each thread can observe.
 We use the standard choice for shared-memory programs: thread \(A\) observes its local component.
 Formally, the observation function is \(\mathsf{obs}_A(s) \triangleq s.\lambda_A\).

 Although \(\mathsf{obs}_A(s)\) exposes only \(A\)'s \emph{local} component, this is not a restriction.
-In a standard small-step semantics, a read from shared memory updates a local register.
-Hence the \emph{result} of the read becomes part of \(\lambda_A\), and therefore part of \(A\)'s observation history.
-For example, in Peterson's algorithm (Listing~\ref{lst:peterson}), evaluating the loop guard reads \code{flag[j]} and \code{victim}; those values are reflected in the control decision and (in an instrumented semantics) can be recorded in locals.
-Our logic therefore does not assume that a thread ``magically'' observes the whole shared store; rather, it reasons from the same information a standard sequential proof would use: local state plus the values returned by reads.
+In a standard small-step semantics, a read from shared memory updates a local register; hence the \emph{result} of the read becomes part of \(\lambda_A\), and therefore part of \(A\)'s observation history.
+For example, in Peterson's algorithm (Listing~\ref{lst:peterson}), evaluating the loop guard reads \code{flag[j]} and \code{victim}, and those values are reflected in the control decision and (in an instrumented semantics) can be recorded in locals.
+The logic therefore does not assume that a thread ``magically'' observes the whole shared store; it reasons from the same information a sequential proof would use: local state plus the values returned by reads.

-To make ``what was read'' explicit in the state so that it can be mentioned in atomic predicates and\,/or used in epistemic postconditions, we assume a lightweight instrumentation of the small-step semantics.
-Concretely, for each thread $A$ and each shared variable $x$ that $A$ may read, we assume a distinguished local variable $\mathsf{lr}^A_x$ (``$A$'s last-read register for $x$'') that is updated on every $A$-step that reads $x$.
-If the pre-state shared store satisfies $\sigma(x)=v$, then the corresponding read step sets $\mathsf{lr}^A_x := v$ in the post-state (in addition to any program-local register updates).
-Because $\mathsf{lr}^A_x$ is part of $A$'s local component $\lambda_A$, the value returned by a read is (i) remembered under perfect recall, and (ii) directly addressable by state predicates such as $\mathsf{lr}^A_x=v$.
+\paragraph{Instrumentation of reads as observable locals.} To make ``what was read'' explicit in the state, so that it can be mentioned in atomic predicates or used in epistemic postconditions, we assume a lightweight instrumentation of the small-step semantics.
+Concretely, for each thread \(A\) and each shared variable \(x\) that \(A\) may read, we assume a distinguished local variable \(\mathsf{lr}^A_x\) (``\(A\)'s last-read register for \(x\)'') that is updated on every \(A\)-step that reads \(x\): if the pre-state shared store satisfies \(\sigma(x)=v\), then the read step sets \(\mathsf{lr}^A_x := v\) in the post-state (in addition to any program-local register updates).
+Because \(\mathsf{lr}^A_x\) is part of \(\lambda_A\), the value returned by a read is (i) remembered under perfect recall, and (ii) directly addressable by state predicates such as \(\mathsf{lr}^A_x=v\).
 This instrumentation does not add ``ghost information'' beyond what the operational semantics already provides to the executing thread; it only reifies read results as explicit local state.

-When a high-level command (e.g., a compound guard) reads multiple shared variables, we assume it is compiled/desugared into a sequence of micro-steps, each performing at most one shared-memory access and updating the corresponding last-read register $\mathsf{lr}^A_x$.
+\paragraph{Desugaring to single-access micro-steps.} When a high-level command (e.g., a compound guard) reads multiple shared variables, we assume it is compiled or desugared into a sequence of micro-steps, each performing at most one shared-memory access and updating the corresponding last-read register \(\mathsf{lr}^A_x\).
 The Peterson case study in \S\ref{sec:peterson} uses this standard desugaring.

 \paragraph{Asynchrony and ``no global clock''.} Because observations are histories of local states (and we do not assume a global clock is observable), a thread cannot in general distinguish whether \emph{extra} environment steps occurred while its local state stayed the same.
 This stuttering-insensitivity is essential for modelling what a thread can safely know between its own steps, and it matches the standard asynchronous perfect-recall semantics used in the interpreted-systems literature.